makrai/notes/park21-vad-from-categ-emo.md

 * 10,983 tweets
 * labels for presence or absence of 11 emotions (Mohammad+ 2018)

 ### ISEAR.
-A single-labeled categorical emotion annotated corpus contains
+A single-labeled categorical emotion annotated corpus

 * 7,666 sentences.
 A label
 * 7 categorical emotions (Scherer and Wallbott, 1994)
 * split in a stratified fashion in terms of the labels
-* The train, valid, test set is split by the ratios (0.7:0.15:0.15).
+* The train, valid, test set is split by the ratios (0.7:0.15:0.15)

 ### GoEmotions.
 A multi-labeled categorical dataset